 INTRODUCTION: The objective of this study was to investigate the results of the first 48 patients who underwent total laparoscopic transperitoneal donor nephrectomy at a single institution and to present the impact of the kidney extraction site on ischemia time.

 METHODS: The study included patients who underwent kidney donor surgery between February 2017 and December 2018.
 Evaluation of the kidney transplantation candidates was performed by the kidney transplantation council.
 A total of 4 trocars were used for a right-side nephrectomy, and 3 trocars were used for a left-side nephrectomy.
 The kidneys were extracted through a suprapubic incision in the first 18 cases and through the inguinal region in the last 30 cases.
 A comparison was made of the demographic characteristics and the intraoperative and postoperative results of the 2 groups.

-RESULTS: Of the patients, 30 patients were female and 18 were male with a mean age of 48.0±9.6 (30-71).
-All patients underwent total laparoscopic transperitoneal donor nephrectomy.
-Four patients underwent right-side nephrectomy and 44 underwent left-side nephrectomy.
-There was not any conversion to open surgery.
-The mean operative time was 251.4±72.4 (127-420) minutes.
-In the first 18 cases, the organ was extracted through a suprapubic incision and the ischemia time was 318±140 (150-720) seconds.
-In the last 30 cases, the organ was extracted through the inguinal incision and the ischemia time was 151.5±55.1 (80-265) seconds.
-The mean length of hospital stay was 5.4±1.1 (3-10) days.
+RESULTS: Of the study patients, 30 were female and 18 were male, with a mean age of 48.0±9.6 years (range: 3071 years).
+All of the patients underwent a total laparoscopic transperitoneal donor nephrectomy.
+Four patients underwent a right-side nephrectomy and 44 underwent a left-side nephrectomy.
+There was no case of conversion to open surgery.
+The mean operative time was 251.4±72.4 minutes (range: 127420 minutes).
+In the first 18 cases, the organ was extracted through a suprapubic incision and the ischemia time was 318±140 seconds (range: 150720 seconds).
+In the last 30 cases, the organ was extracted through an inguinal incision and the mean ischemia time was 151.5±55.1 seconds (range: 80265 seconds).
+The mean length of hospital stay was 5.4±1.1 days (range: 3-10 days).